Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Stipends Available

 The Post Baccalaureate Certificate in Special Education (PBSPED) is a statewide, 18-month, field-based program designed for those pursuing careers in teaching who have already earned a bachelor’s or master’s degree (in any field).
-This program is a State Approved Teacher Education Program (SATEP) leading to initial teacher licensure in special education.
+Candidates can be living on any island in the state of Hawai‘i to complete this program.
+This program is a State Approved Teacher Education Program (SATEP) leading to initial teacher licensure in special education and graduates enter the HIDOE pay scale at Class III.

 For current teachers who already have a Hawaii teaching license in another field, please refer to our Special Education Add-a-Teaching-Field program option instead.